Integrate Fortinet FortiGate with Red Canary

 Step 1: Red Canary–Create your Red Canary generated URL

-Create a Red Canary provided-URL to send Fortinet Fortigate alerts for ingestion.
+Create a Red Canary provided-URL to send Fortinet FortiGate alerts for ingestion.

 1. From your Red Canary homepage, click Integrations, and See all integrations.

-2. Type and then select Fortinet Fortigate (NGFW).
+2. Type and then select Fortinet FortiGate (NGFW).

 3. Click Configure.